-We proposed a large set of 3,062 different tests to judge the behaviour of speech emotion recognition models in terms of correctness, fairness, and robustness on the tasks of predicting arousal, dominance, valence, and categorical emotions like anger.
+We proposed a large set of 2,029 different tests to judge the behaviour of speech emotion recognition models in terms of correctness, fairness, and robustness on the tasks of predicting arousal, dominance, valence, and categorical emotions like anger.
 The tests allow to request a certain amount of correctness or robustness depending on the desired application of the models.
-We further provide an approach to estimate test thresholds automatically for testing model fairness.
+We further provided an approach to estimate test thresholds automatically for testing model fairness.

-When applying the test suite to a selection of eight models all trained on MSP-Podcast, the results show that the number of overall passed tests of the models relates to rankings on classical speech emotion recognition benchmarks based on CCC and UAR, indicating that a more correct model seems also to perform better or as well in fairness and robustness related tests.
-Still, the results also show that all models have slight biases for sex and language, and that they are not robust enough for applications that involve different microphones or background noise.
+When applying the test suite to a selection of eleven models all trained on MSP-Podcast, the results show that the number of overall passed tests of the models relates to rankings on classical speech emotion recognition benchmarks based on CCC and UAR, but also shows important differences and highlights potential shortcuts a model might take.
+For example, the four best performing models in terms of accuracy, were relying on sentiment of the spoken English text to boost their valence results.
+Whereas the model, that topped the test ranking, showed lower correctness for valence.

+The test results also show that most models have slight biases for language, and that they are not robust enough for applications that involve different microphones or background noise.
 Hence, the tests directly indicate how to further improve those models.